borassi/othello-sensei/README.md

 ## After the installation

+1. Choose between beginner and advanced settings.
-1. Download the latest book from the menu.
+2. Download the latest book from the menu.
-2. Download the latest archive from the menu.
+3. Download the latest archive from the menu.
-3. Open the settings and customize the app as you prefer.
+4. Open the settings and customize the app as you prefer.
 Examples:
    - Reduce or increase margins.
+   - Set the error when playing.
    - Round the evaluations.
    - Hide extra evaluation information.
    - Enable undo or redo when clicking on illegal moves.